trr266/treat/README.md

 - `doc`: Here you will find two RMarkdown files containing text and program instructions that will become our paper and presentation, by rendering them through the R markdown process and LaTeX.

+- `info`: This is a folder that can store additional documentation.
+In our case you will find a RMarkdown file that introduces our TRR 266-themed ggplot theme.

 You also see an `output` directory but it is empty.
 Why?
 Because you will create the output locally on your computer, if you want.